jpawitro/jpawitro/README.md

 ### Hello there 👋

-My name is **Joko**, I do mechanical-electrical engineering analysis, data science and multiphysics simulation.
+My name is **Joko**, I do mechanical-electrical engineering analysis, data science, multiphysics simulation and business analytics.

 Tools that I utilize are: